Deterministic and stochastic surrogate models for a slowly driven fast oscillator: Discussion

 So far, we have explored one of the simplest possible settings.
 We believe that it will be easy to extend these ideas to related low-dimensional systems where a connection formula is known, such as those considered in \cite{Vanneste:2004:InertiaGW, Van08, Vanneste:04}.
 Alternative approaches for low-dimensional models based on machine learning have, e.g., been developed in \cite{ChekrounLM:2021:StochasticRF}.

 More challenging is the extension to the geophysical balance problem where the setting is infinite-dimensional and where it is not even clear whether global linear wave and vortical modes are the right basis in which to describe the problem.
-Nonetheless, we conjecture that the linear growth of the mean square displacement of fast oscillation amplitudes seen here generalizes to the linear growth of mean square displacement of inertial gravity wave amplitudes in geophysical flows forced by turbulent eddy fields.
+In addition, there may be nonlinear fast-fast interactions which imply that the simple linear superposition of the contribution of each pole does not strictly hold true (see the discussion in \cite{Lustri2023ExponentialAU}).
+Nonetheless, we conjecture that the linear growth of the mean square displacement of the amplitude of the fast degree of freedom seen here generalizes to the linear growth of mean square displacement of inertial gravity wave amplitudes in geophysical flows forced by turbulent eddy fields.
 This type of ``spontaneous generation'' of waves may therefore provide a non-negligible contribution to the energy cycle worth further study.